Pregnancy Discrimination Attorneys in Pasadena, California

 - Back pay

-- Employer must devise measures to prevent future discrimination
+- Enactment of measures to prevent pregnancy discrimination down the road

 - Attorney’s fees